It takes a few glances to notice what’s different about this year’s Credit Union Cherry Blossom Ten Mile t-shirt.

 “Mandates don’t dictate health- common sense dictates health,” he said.
 “Runners are going to be the first to stay home if they don’t feel healthy.”

 A number of large races have announced vaccination requirements for runners, including the Boston, Chicago and Oklahoma City marathons and Philadelphia’s Broad Street Run.
 Nealis said although he hadn’t decided on a vaccination-or-test mandate, with a Sept.
 9 meeting with military command looming, it was likely the race would follow what had become the industry standard for large races.
+Vaccination and availability of Marines to support the race also remains a factor.

 “I’ve got a good position at the end of October to see how things go for the first wave of big marathons,” Nealis said.
 “And since we both use the Pentagon, I’ll be watching to see how things go for the Army Ten-Miler.”